Jimjule/HTTP-Library-Java/README.md

 # HTTP Server - Java

-An implementation of an HTTP server made without libraries like HTTP.
+A hand-rolled HTTP Library.

 ## Installation

  - Clone this repository to your directory
- - Navigate to `HTTP-Server-Java`
+ - Navigate to `HTTP-Library-Java`

 ## Testing